One man’s quest for happiness around the world on a bicycle.

 The Anniversary Edition is finally here!

 New Print, E-book and Audio Book.
 The best-selling travel memoir returns.
-I’ve traveled the world by bicycle to discover the “secrets” of life, and I’ve spent many more years to digest what I learned, exemplify the lessons learned and create a book that I guarantee is entertaining, and which I hope you find enlightening.
+I’ve traveled the world by bicycle to discover the “secrets” of life, and I’ve spent many more years digesting what I learned, exemplifying the lessons learned, and creating a book that I guarantee is entertaining, which I hope you find enlightening.
 Thanks in advance to my readers for being part of the journey.